Bey0ndZ/TOLCDiscussionForum/README.md

 3. Try getting the username of the person editing the firebug space

-4. Innovative features - Follow a person, 2nd degree connections, give stars to people
+4. Innovative features - Follow a person, 2nd degree connections, give stars to people - Following a person is done, with the exception of the button being shown for every log in.
+Now, in every thread post, see whether the person exists in the follow table and then send the email and update tickr on the person who is following this person.
+Should work both ways.

+5. Spend the day fixing stuff instead of implementing new things.